LuizGsa21/p4-conference-central/README.md

 ## APIs
 - [Google Cloud Endpoints][3]
+- [NDB Datastore API][10]
+- [Memcache API][11]
+- [Mail API][12]

-## How To Run Tests
+## How to Run Tests
-1. In file `test/runner.py`, locate the comment `UPDATE PATHS` and update the current paths to include the App Engine libraries and yaml (included in the App Engine SDK).
+1. In [test/runner.py](test/runner.py), locate the comment `UPDATE PATHS` and update the current paths to include the App Engine libraries and yaml (included in the App Engine SDK).
 If you are using a Mac and used Google App Engine SDK installer, you will most likely not have to change anything :)
+    - If you are still having trouble with this step, please checkout this [guide][7]
-2. To run all tests, open the terminal in your projects root directory and run `python test/runner.py` For those having trouble with step one, please checkout this [guide][7]
+2. To run all tests, open the terminal in your projects root directory then run: `python test/runner.py`

 ## How to Run on Local Server
 1. Update the value of `application` in `app.yaml` to the app ID you